-The Rex Parade is considered a centerpiece of the Mardi Gras festival because of the Krewe’s rich and colorful themes, elaborately decorated hand-painted floats, and male maskers in original costumes floats.
+The Rex Parade is considered a centerpiece of the Mardi Gras festival because of Krewe’s rich and colorful themes, elaborately decorated hand-painted floats, and male maskers in original costume floats.

-The Krewe Of Rex has held more parades than any other organization and is the origin of many Mardi Gras traditions, including the official Carnival colors of purple, green and gold, as well as the collectable doubloon coins, which one of King Rex’s page boys handed to us (introduced by Rex in 1960).
+The Krewe Of Rex has held more parades than any other organization and is the origin of many Mardi Gras traditions, including the official Carnival colors of purple, green, and gold, as well as the collectible doubloon coins, which one of King Rex’s page boys handed to us (introduced by Rex in 1960).

-Each year a new King is chosen, usually an influential resident involved in a multiple civic causes and philanthropic pursuits.
+Each year a new King is chosen, usually, an influential resident involved in multiple civic causes and philanthropic pursuits.

 His identity is kept secret until Lundi Day (the day before Mardi Gras) when the mayor hands over to Rex a symbolic key to the City to Rex for Mardi Gras Day.